Bible’s Insightful Psychology

-What initial step can we take towards understanding Ibn Ezra’s “principle” to which he clues us by linking these three areas to the cedar, hyssop and red string?
-The Rabbis also note that the hyssop is the smallest plant, and the cedar is the largest.
+The Rabbis note that the hyssop is the smallest plant, and the cedar is the largest.
 What is that clue?

-Jessie Fischbein said, “Death creates distortions.”
+My friend and Torah educator Jessie Fischbein said, “Death creates distortions.”
 I thought about her words and immediately realized she was keying in to the common denominator.
 All three cases deal with death.
 The Red Heifer removes ritual impurity from one who was in contact with the dead; the leper’s speech was a crime of character assassination (the Rabbis teach evil speech equates to murder), and the lamb’s blood saved our firstborns from the Plague of Firstborn Deaths.
 In all three cases, a person was somehow related to death.
-The fact that all three cases require some rite, indicate that without that rite, man is left in unacceptable conditions.
+The fact that all three cases require some remedy, indicate that without that rite, man is left in unacceptable conditions.
 What are those conditions?

 Interesting is that once Adam sinned in the Garden of Eden, God feared he would eat of the Tree of Life and live forever.
 Therefore God placed cherubs (childlike figures) and a flaming spinning sword to guard the path to the Tree of Life (Gen. 4:24).
 Meaning, as soon as man sinned and he received the punishment or death, he immediately desired immortality.
 But God did not allow man to attain immortality through the Tree of Life.
 Instead, God struck a balance in man’s imagination: he would perceive his youth (cherubs) while also confronting the unapproachable spinning sword which represented his death.
 God deemed it proper that in place of the extreme which Adam desired—immortality through the Tree of Life—an equilibrium be achieved.

 He hath made everything beautiful in its time; also He hath set the world in their heart, so that man cannot find out the work that God hath done from the beginning even to the end (Koheles 3:11).